DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 ..
 NOTE::
      No data type validation is performed on manually entered values within the user interface.
 Validation is performed upon receipt by the backend server.
 If an invalid format is detected a 'Warning' icon is presented in the user interface.

-During the process of submitting a new Attribute value a `spinning <updating_state_>` icon is displayed to the left of the modified Attribute.
+During the process of submitting a new Attribute value a `spinning <processing_state_>` icon is displayed to the left of the modified Attribute.
 For more information on the process this represents see `attribute_change_lifecycle_`.

 Upon successful submission the icon associated with the modified Attribute reverts to the `information <normal_state_>` icon.